 Editor: p 383, line 16, replace “the last but one” with the “the second last”

-Remove zero bits and discard (puncture) the last but one 8 parity bits to create a codeword of length 224 bits and then XOR with a PN sequence that is generated from the LFSR used for data scrambling defined in 20.3.9.
+Remove zero bits and discard (puncture) the second to last 8 parity bits to create a codeword of length 224 bits and then XOR with a PN sequence that is generated from the LFSR used for data scrambling defined in 20.3.9.
 The LFSR is initialized to the all 1s vector.

 CID 3268